cosmos/cosmos-sdk/docs/spec/distribution/06_events.md

-# Tags
+# Events

-The distribution module emits the following events/tags:
+The distribution module emits the following events:

 ## BeginBlocker